How to choose the Colombian cities you want to visit?

 It’s only 242 meters high, with temperatures of about 25 degrees Celsius.
 It was founded in 1902 by Spanish friar Doroteo de Pupiales.
 The name Florencia was to honor Paolo Ricci, a migrant born in Florence, Italy, who lived in town and owned a rubber warehouse.

-For many years, the city suffered the consequences of the armed conflict between the army and the now extinct Farc guerilla group.
-Luckily, now the city is more prosperous and has a lot to offer visitors.
+For many years, the city suffered the consequences of the armed conflict between the army and the now-extinct Farc guerilla group.
+Luckily, the city is now more prosperous and has a lot to offer visitors.
 The natural beauty surrounding Florencia is breathtaking, and you can visit it any time of the year.

-What to do
+What to do In this Colombian City

 Part of Florencia’s beauty is attributed to the many rivers, pools, waterfalls, and creeks.
 La Avispa, El Avispón, La Novia, and El Quebradón are some of the most renowned waterfalls.